sadikovi/olcPixelGameEngine-macos/README.md

 The repository contains the latest version of https://github.com/OneLoneCoder/olcPixelGameEngine updated to be built on macos as well as linux and windows.

+Supports older macos versions, e.g. builds and runs fine on 10.13 and 10.14.

 It also contains Rust bindings which can be used independently of `olcPixelGameEngine` files.

 > If the `olcPixelGameEngine.h` file is out of date, then please update it!